 |'SKAN' - School Kids Against the Nazis|

 It was another year before I went on my first major anti-fascist demo.
 In November 1980, the neo-nazi British Movement marched from London's Hyde Park to Edgware Road chanting 'We are the Whites' and 'Death to the Reds'.
-According to this report in The Leveller magazine, there were around 600 BM 'opposed by between 4 and 5,000 anti-fascists' who marched from Portobello Road in Notting Hill.
-2,500 police were also mobilised and my main memory is of endless rumours about the whereabouts of the British Movement and never actually seeing any fascists, though the Leveller reports that there were 73 arrests and some scuffles.
+According to the report in The Leveller magazine, there were around 600 BM 'opposed by between 4 and 5,000 anti-fascists' who marched from Portobello Road in Notting Hill.
+Large numbers of police were mobilised - Socialist Challenge reported '8,000 cops defend 500 nazis' - turning Notting Hill into a 'sterile area' to stop people getting near to the fascists.
+My main memory is of standing around and of endless rumours about the whereabouts of the British Movement, who I never saw.
+There were 73 arrests, mostly in scuffles between anti-fascists, BM skins and the police Special Patrol Group near Paddington Station, with press photographers having their cameras taken by cops.
 Afterwards a Luton comrade, who was Jewish, took me to a Jewish Socialist Group meeting at a flat in north London.